beeekind/go-authhttp/README.md

 Provides a Golang *http.Client with sane defaults that will reuse a basic auth header in every request.

+It may also be used to append arbitrary headers to all subsequent requests.

 ### Usage

 ```go